ncphillips/truecoders.io/_coders/kadarius-king.markdown

   location: Birmingham, AL
   body:
 references:
-- teammate: Martin Murphy
+- name: Martin Murphy
   body: Willing to go the distance for the cause, his gaming background makes him
     fast with numbers and a natural problem solver.
 I see him playing a critical role as a developer in any organization that snaps him up.
-- teammate: Cody Winton
+- name: Cody Winton
   body: KaDarius is intelligent and never stops learning what he needs to know to
     get the job done.
 He takes on any task with determination and works hard to see it accomplished.
 I'd recommend KaDarius for a programming position.